ibbles/Hvergelmir/README.md

 * wx
 * wx.stc

+On Ubuntu 18.04 the package containing the wx library is called `python-wxgtk3.0`.

 ## Issues ##

 Don't know how to properly parse a Valgrind log file.
 The current approach uses